Prince-5/PersonalDataStore_DBMS_C/README.md

 # PersonalDataStore_DBMS_C
-A simple Database Management System made using C, for managing fixed length records.
+A simple Database Management System made from scratch using C, for managing fixed length records.